melong0124/notify-pr-review-user-replace/README.en.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+---

+### Modifications
+This software is based on the original work by NAVER Corp., licensed under the Apache License 2.0.
+Additional features have been implemented in this version, including:

+- Ignore User List feature added
+- Email Replace feature added

+These modifications are distributed under the same Apache License 2.0.

+---

+### Notice
+This software includes modifications and enhancements that are not part of the original NAVER Corp. project.
+Any use of this software must comply with the Apache License 2.0.

+The names, trademarks, and logos of NAVER Corp. are not included in this license.
+Usage of NAVER Corp.'s branding in any form requires separate permission.
 ```